dr-jts/poetry/canoeing.md

 And when I think upon them I cannot stay at all.

 At the far end of the carry, where the wilderness begins,
-Set me down with my canoe-load--and forgiveness of my sins.
+Set me down with my canoe-load -- and forgiveness of my sins.

 O all the mighty rivers beneath the Polar Star,
 They call me and call me to follow them afar.

 Peace and Athabasca and Coppermine and Slave,
-And Yukon and Mackenzie--the highroads of the brave.
+And Yukon and Mackenzie -- the highroads of the brave.

 Saskatchewan, Assiniboine, the Bow and the Qu'Appelle,
 And many a prairie river whose name is like a spell.